mongodb/docs/source/includes/fact-ObjectId-construct.rst

 - a 4-byte value representing the seconds since the Unix epoch,

-- a 3-byte machine identifier,

-- a 2-byte process id, and
+- a 5-byte random value to identify the machine and the process, and

 - a 3-byte counter, starting with a random value.